Wednesday, 10 February 2016

 − "I wanted to meet you all.
 Forgive the confusion."

 − "There is no reason to do so.
-I haven’t followed either the chronological order with which we were going to greet you, once we knew that you wanted to see us -in his gaze you could see some anxiety, as if they were going to reproach him− but I guess you know that the others were on guard at the door in case your state of health worsened, and I think I have heard a cry."
+I haven’t followed the chronological order either, with which we were going to see you, once we knew that you wanted to see us -in his gaze you could see some anxiety, as if they were going to reproach him− but I guess you know that the others were on guard at the door in case your state of health worsened, and I think I have heard a cry."

-− "It is possible that I have had a nightmare.
+− "I mighat have had a nightmare.
 Well, let me try again.
 Let’s see if this time I am right –I ventured− you're the seventh and you're married to Lucy, I think that she is the third."

 − "She is actually the third −his smile gave me security.
-I had the impression that with him there would be no subjects that we could not talk− and it is true that we are married, but by the laws of the Earth, without any paper which shows it.
-But she is my wife, and you must already have heard that we are going to be parents very soon."
+I had the impression that with him there would be no subjects that we could not talk− and it is true that we are married, but by the laws of the Earth, without any paper showing it.
+But she is my wife, and you must have heard that we are going to be parents very soon."

 It was the first difficult question to which he made me reply.
 How to find an answer without offending him and which could also express my own thoughts?